ECEBC Logo

 Yes.
 You will be in a small group with a mentor (5-7 people).
 As a group you can decide whether or not you want to keep in touch after the program is completed.

 The mentors will be ECEs from across the province who have the skills and interest in mentoring participants and facilitating group discussions.
 They are your peers.
-Mentors of Cohort 2 and 3 will have taken the LOT participant program in previous cohorts.
+Mentors will have taken the LOT participant program in previous cohorts and completed 10+ modules.

-You are welcome to apply to be a mentor after you complete the LOT program.
+You are welcome to apply to be a mentor if you have received your certificate of completion AND completed 10+ modules.

 Yes.
 There is a mentorship program to give ECEs the skills and knowledge to support and mentor their peers.